Work An Hour, also called WAH is Asha for Education's annual online fundraiser that highlights the issue of illiteracy in India to donors worldwide.

 Donors are requested to symbolically Work An Hour towards the cause of children's education by donating an hour's worth or more of their salary.

 Work an Hour presents select, high-impact projects that deal with complex issues ranging from child trafficking to children with special needs.
-These projects, run by grassroots non-profits in India and supported through your donations and strive to bring change in lives of thousands of children through education.
+These projects, run by grassrots non-profits in India and supported thorugh your donations and strive to bring change in lives of thousands of children through education.

 Asha for Education is a secular organization dedicated to change in India by focusing on basic education in the belief that education is a critical requisite for socio-economic change.
 In the summer of 1991, a few students including V.J.P.Srivatsavoy, D. Gupta, and S. Pandey got together to think of ways in which they could play a role in the development of India, the country of their origin.
 These young people shared the belief that education is a critical requisite and an effective catalyst for social and economic change in India.
 Basic education became the agenda for the action group that emerged from this gathering.
 The group was named Asha to represent the hope that had brought these individuals together and the hope that they aimed to bring into the lives of children in India.
 In that summer of 1991, Asha for Education was born at the University of California in Berkeley

-Since inception, Asha has partnered with more than 800+ NGOs from across 24 states in India and has disbursed in excess of $36 million.
-In 2016 alone, Asha has disbursed $3.5+ million and has supported the education of 291,708+ kids in India directly and hundreds of thousands more indirectly ...Learn More about Asha for Education
+Since Inception Asha has partnered with more than 800+ NGOs from across 24 states in India and has disbursed in excess of $25 million.
+In 2012 alone Asha has disbursed $2+ million and has supported the education of 250,000+ kids in India directly and hundreds of thousands more indirectly ...Learn More about Asha for Education